SotirisTsioutsiouliklis/FairLaR/README.md

 ---------------------
 This repository has been created to distribute freely our implementations of the algorithms described at the "Fairness-Aware Link Analysis" paper.
 It also includes the datasets described and used in the forthmentioned paper plus some extra dataset from various resources.

-All the experiments were made in linux UBUNTU.
+All the experiments were made in linux Ubuntu.

 ### Repository Structure:<br/>
 - FairLar